 '''

 editPreviewModes:

 print:

 title: 'Print'

 show as edit mode

 isEditingMode: FALSE

 show as preview mode

 isPreviewMode: TRUE

 render path

 fusionRenderingPath: 'print'

 show after the existing modes

 position: 200

+sets the width of the iframe (React UI only)

+width: 800

+sets the height of the iframe (React UI only)

+height: 600

+custom background color for content canvas

+backgroundColor: '#ffffff'

 '''

-The settings isEditingMode and isPreviewMode are controlling whether the mode will show up in the section "Edit" or "Preview" of the Neos-Backend.
+The settings is Editing Mode and is Preview Mode are controlling whether the mode will show up in the section "Edit" or "Preview" of the Neos-Backend.
 The major difference between both sections is that inside "Preview" section the inline editing options are not activated.